 PMP means Project Management Professional.
 You become a PMP if you write the certification exam conducted by PMI Institute – Project Management Institute.
 But what are the PMP certification requirements you should possess to take this exam?

-So before going into the details of the PMP requirements, here are three benefits of PMP certification:
+So before going into the details of the requirements, here are three benefits of PMP certification:

 - You are recognized as a project manager who has proven knowledge in managing projects

-- You get to connect with other experts and peers increasing your knowledge
+- Also, you get to connect with other experts and peers increasing your knowledge

 - You also get the PMP salary hike that is always a great motivator